fullstack-network/group-project-contest-1/README.md

 ### Github flow

 You code **must** be open source and be managed on Github.
 You will create a PR for every feature and mark it clearly with the ticket on Trello.
 This way we can see if you are on target.

+Members should review their own code and get one of the judges to review as well.

+If you need to create the project under the-fullstack-network github org, we would love to provide that space for you.

 ## Prize